GPUs

 Buying Guide

 VRAM matters more than ever.
 Modern titles at high settings consume 10-12GB routinely.
 Cards with 12GB will feel the pressure within 18 months.
-If you keep GPUs for 3+ years, prioritize 16GB.
+If you plan to keep a GPU for 3+ years, prioritize 16GB over raw clock speed.
+For a full breakdown by resolution and game type, see how much VRAM you actually need.
+For GPUs optimized for video editing, 3D rendering, and professional creative workflows, see our best workstation GPUs for content creators guide.

 Power supply compatibility.
 Check your PSU wattage and connector type before buying.
 The RTX 5070 needs 650W minimum; the RX 9070 XT wants 750W.
-The RTX 5060 Ti’s 180W draw is the most forgiving.
+The RTX 5060 Ti’s 180W draw is the most forgiving on the list and pairs fine with a quality 550W unit.

 PCIe generation.
-All cards here work on PCIe 3.0 and newer motherboards.
-The RTX 5060 Ti’s x8 interface could see minor bottlenecks on PCIe 3.0 — if you’re on a board that old, consider the full x16 cards instead.
+All cards here work on PCIe 3.0 and newer.
+The RTX 5060 Ti’s x8 interface could see minor bottlenecks on PCIe 3.0 — if you’re on a board that old, the full x16 cards are safer picks.

 Detailed Reviews